ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.comfoair/README.md

 ### 0.3.1

--   new connection mode: parelell in constant PC-Logmode.
+-   new connection mode: parallel in constant PC-Logmode.

 ### 0.3.0